rasti1608/PASC_Region_J/AI Integration/README.md

 > *"How do I register for the conference?"*

-And the AI responds:
+And the AI responds with real information from the database, plus action buttons:

-> *"Registration costs $25 per student.
-The deadline is January 15, 2026.
-Would you like me to take you to the registration form?"*
->
 > **[Go to Registration]** · **[Tell me more]**

 ---